-As any mom of a preschooler knows, craft hour can save the day.
+As any mom of a preschooler knows, easy crafts like macaroni art can save the day.

 And, as any mom of a preschooler also knows, the less you spend on crafts, the more you can spend

 at the wine store on groceries.

 Now, when I say “craft”, I’m not talking about the kind you save from year to year or the masterpieces you spend all day on and then shrug off with a wink and, “Oh, that?
 We just threw it together.”

 I’m talking about crafting that you really do just throw together because sometimes you just need to keep your kid focused so you can clean your kitchen.

 And sometimes you don’t care about winning Pinterest.

 And sometimes...we macaroni.

 I give you: the Macaroni Art Lace Heart.
 Much like pasta is a comfort food, I like to think of this as a comfort craft that takes me back to my own childhood, gluing elbows on construction paper.